hashicorp/terraform-provider-awscc/docs/resources/redshift_event_subscription.md

 ### Optional

 - **enabled** (Boolean) A boolean value; set to true to activate the subscription, and set to false to create the subscription but not activate it.
-- **event_categories** (List of String) Specifies the Amazon Redshift event categories to be published by the event notification subscription.
+- **event_categories** (Set of String) Specifies the Amazon Redshift event categories to be published by the event notification subscription.
 - **severity** (String) Specifies the Amazon Redshift event severity to be published by the event notification subscription.
 - **sns_topic_arn** (String) The Amazon Resource Name (ARN) of the Amazon SNS topic used to transmit the event notifications.
 - **source_ids** (List of String) A list of one or more identifiers of Amazon Redshift source objects.